 The regulation of the U.S. and non-U.S. derivatives markets has undergone substantial change in recent years and such change may continue.
-In addition, effective August 19, 2022, Rule 18f-4 (the "Derivatives Rule") under the Investment Company Act of 1940, as amended (the "1940 Act"), replaced the asset segregation framework previously used by funds to comply with limitations on leverage imposed by the 1940 Act.
+In addition, effective August 19, 2022, the Derivatives Rule under the 1940 Act, replaced the asset segregation framework previously used by funds to comply with limitations on leverage imposed by the 1940 Act.
 As applied to the Fund, the Derivatives Rule requires the Fund to implement: (i) limits on leverage calculated based value-at-risk (VAR); (ii) a written derivatives risk management program (DRMP) administered by a derivatives risk manager appointed by the Fund's Board and (iii) new reporting and recordkeeping requirements.